PushBell/node-red-contrib-pushbell/README.md

   try again.
 - `429 Requests exceeded for today` - The number of notifications you can send per day is limited.
 It seems that this limit has been exceeded.
 For more information, please refer to the information provided in the PushBell app.
-- `400 Bad Request` - Check the payload you send to the node-red-contrib-pushbell node.
+- `400 Bad Request` - Check the payload you sent to the node-red-contrib-pushbell node.
 It appears that there may be something wrong with your input body.
 In the section [Node Input](#node-input) you will find additional information on how your input payload should be formatted.
 - `500 Request failed` - If you come across this error, please check your node configuration and attempt to create a notification again.
-If you encounter this error once more, feel free to reach out to us.
+If you encounter this error once more, feel free to contact us.

 ## Example